tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/内容审核/文本审核/文本审核结果反馈_intl_en.md

 #### Error codes

-There are no special error messages for this request.
-For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/43611).
+No special error message will be returned for this request.
+For the common error messages, please see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/33700).

-## Samples
+## Examples

 #### Request